 The first two choices above are the most common.
 Some tankless types claim to cut energy costs by up to half that of regular storage water heater models, but their added up-front costs could mean “payback” for this type of unit might take a little while longer.
 Actually, water heating accounts for nearly 20 percent of a home’s energy costs.

 Most water heaters are sold on the basis of how many gallons they hold.
 Let’s look at an example.
-A family of four, for instance, might take several showers, run the dishwasher, and wash a load or two of laundry in an average day, totaling 100 gallons of hot water or more.
-But that doesn’t mean they need a 100 gallon storage tank.
+A family of four is going to take a number of showers, run the dishwasher, and wash a load or two of laundry all in one day.
+This can total 100 gallons of hot water or more!
+But that doesn’t mean they need a 100-gallon storage tank.

 It’s more important to consider the “first-hour rating” (FHR) for a storage-tank water heater.
 It’s also important to consider the gallons-per-minute rating (GPM) for a tankless water heater.
 This is because that’s what tells you how much hot water the heater can deliver over a set period of time; that is, the first hour.
 After that, depending on how quickly you’re using up hot water, it could either become less hot or actually almost cool.
 It would then take a certain amount of time (varying by model and capacity) to return to its full FHR.

 And while an on-demand hot water heater system doesn’t “hold” any water (unless it has an auxiliary tank), it will have a rating of how much hot water it can produce in a given period of time, the GPM (as described above).
 You’ll get continuous hot water unless you draw from multiple sources at one time, for example, a shower and the dishwasher.
 If you frequently do this, you might consider having two tankless units installed.
 Another thing to consider is not to assume a new water heater will fit where your old one was located.
 Because of increased insulation and other efficiency improvements, some of the newer models may be wider and/or taller than your existing/old water heater.